 The tibialis anterior (TA) is the strongest dorsiflexor of the foot.
 Dorsiflexion is critical to gait because this movement clears the foot off the ground during the swing phase.

 The tibialis anterior, along with the tibialis posterior, is also a primary inverter of the foot.
 Because the TA arises from the lateral tibia and the tendon inserts on the medial border of the foot, muscle contraction lifts structures of the medial arch (medial cuneiform, first metatarsal, navicular, talus) into adduction-supination or inversion.
-The movement of inversion occurs at 2 synovial joints in the foot: the subtalar joint, between the talus and calcaneus, and the midtarsal joint, between the talus and navicular bone.
+The movement of inversion occurs at two synovial joints in the foot: the subtalar joint, between the talus and calcaneus, and the midtarsal joint, between the talus and navicular bone.
 The tibialis anterior is such a powerful inverter that muscles of the lateral compartment must be engaged in eversion for the TA to dorsiflex the foot without inversion.

 Due to its insertion on the medial foot, the tibialis anterior also supports the medial longitudinal arch of the foot.
 The medial arch is higher than the lateral arch and is formed by the following bones: calcaneus, talus, navicular, three cuneiforms, and the first three metatarsals.

-The tibialis anterior muscle, a muscle of the lower limb, arises from the myotome of the paraxial mesoderm (somites).
-At 4 gestational weeks, limb buds develop; by 8 weeks, the bones and muscle groups within the limbs are well-established.
+The tibialis anterior muscle, a lower limb muscle, arises from the myotome of the paraxial mesoderm (somites).
+At four gestational weeks, limb buds develop; by eight weeks, the bones and muscle groups within the limbs are well-established.

 Blood Supply and Lymphatics